bytefish/bytefish.de/blog/aspnet_core_odata_example.md

 and how to use Angular to display, filter and paginate datasets.
 It's not complicated, but there had been quite a few pieces to the puzzle.

-This is an article, that has been in the back of my mind for years and I am glad I finally get it out.
+This is an article, that has been in the back of my mind for a year and I am glad I finally get it out.

 All code can be found at: